 Ability to curate images

-Students are consuming content at a rapid pace regardless of the device they frequent or the websites they call their favorites.
+Students are consuming content at a rapid pace.
+This is regardless of the device they frequent or the websites they call their favorites.
 Curation is important in today’s classroom and students can demonstrate creativity as they search and choose images within the Spark tools.
 Page, Video and Post all give students the option to add images to their creation.
-Students can pick and choose from their own library of photographs, or they can use the search feature within each tool to find the “perfect” image for their creation.
+Students can pick and choose from their own library of photographs.
+Or they can use the search feature within each tool to find the “perfect” image for their creation.

 Students can use search terms to find images to add to their Page, Video and Post.
-This will require them to use a variety of keywords as they sort through the Creative Commons-licensed images available within Spark’s search tool.
+This will require students to use a variety of keywords.
+As they sort through the Creative Commons-licensed images available within Spark’s search tool, they can pick the perfect picture.
 By becoming curators in addition to creators of content, students can strengthen skills that help them evaluate the content they consume on their favorite websites and social media platforms.

 Sharing with an audience